santiagoeguren/coursera-getting-and-cleaning-data-project/README.md

-  1-Download the dataset in yours directory
+  1-Download the dataset from yours directory

   2-Load the activity and feature